 A product next to its elegant, tailor-made packaging (whether on a shelf, or arriving in the mail) creates that true sense of value:

 Quality retail packaging can also make your product stand out amongst the competition on the shelves.

-Sure, one way is to use bright, flashy colours – but that doesn’t always work if your brand’s design system doesn’t allow it.
-A brand that uses muted, subtle tones won’t benefit from a highlighter-pink splash of colour.
+Sure, one way is to use bright, flashy colors - but that doesn’t always work if your brand’s design system doesn’t allow it.
+A brand that uses muted, subtle tones won’t benefit from a highlighter-pink splash of color.

-However, using colours to highlight a unique feature of your product is one way to differentiate yourself and help customer retention.
+However, using colors to highlight a unique feature of your product is one way to differentiate yourself and help customer retention.

 Take a look at Raven Coffee below for a great example:

-Not only is their coffee packaging stunning, but the subtle use of colour for each different blend adds that ‘bright’ splash of colour while staying in character.
+Not only is their coffee packaging stunning, but the subtle use of color for each different blend adds that ‘bright’ splash of color while staying in character.

 Quality retail packaging tells your buyer that they won’t just be buying a product; they’ll be buying an experience built around that product.

 Idea #1: Create an "unboxing" experience

 Staying on the topic of experiences around a product, the unboxing experience is an element that more and more retail and ecommerce brands are starting to leverage.